IP gender gap

 USPTO Pilot Program Reduced Gender Disparities in Patenting

-The United Stated Patents and Trademark Office undertook a randomized control trial to assess the value that could be provided by increasing guidance and information for inventors, especially women, about patents.
+The United States Patents and Trademark Office (USPTO) undertook a randomized control trial to assess the value that could be provided by increasing guidance and information for inventors, especially women, about patents.

 Women are more likely to enter the patent system through small and micro entities, which do not have legal patent support or advice, therefore providing additional guidance can aid women in patenting their inventions, subsequently closing the gender gap in patenting.
 The Pro Se Pilot Examination Unit was able to increase all women’s likelihood of receiving a patent by 16.8 percentage points.